Skip to main content

 When running commands or editing files on the login node, users may notice that their processes end abruptly with the error message Killed.
 Processes with names such as a.out, matlab, etc., are automatically killed on the login node because they may consume excessive computational resources.
 Unfortunately, this also means that benign processes, such as editing a file with the word matlab as part of its name could also be killed.

-Solution: Request an interactive session on a compute node (qsub -I), and then run the application/command.
+Solution: Request an interactive session on a compute node (salloc), and then run the application/command.

 Storage Questions

-How do I check how much of my paid /zfs storage allocation I am currently using?
+How do I check how much of my /project storage allocation I am currently using?

-Why does my folder not show up when I do ls /zfs?
+Why does my folder not show up when I do ls /project or ls /scratch?

-After you access it, you will see it when you do ls /zfs.
-If you won't use it for 5 minutes or longer, it will be unmounted, so next time you will have to cd into it in order to see it.
+After you access it, you will see it when you do ls /project or ls /scratch.
+If there is no read or write activity on the directory for 5 minutes, it will be unmounted, so next time you will have to cd into it again in order to see it.

 Why are my home or scratch directories are sluggish/unresponsive?